aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 }
 ```

-Unlike first example, in this example rather then creating class Engine's instance our self, we are given an instance through constructor.
+Unlike the first example, in this example rather than creating class Engine's instance our self, we are given an instance through the  constructor.

 ### That's it
-In essence the concept is that simple, like Hollywood Principle
+In essence, the concept is that simple, like Hollywood Principle

 > *Don't call us, we'll call you*
 >